 Stargate Atlantis, a spin-off of the popular sci-fi show Stargate, paired a modern day world with space exploration through stargates (space transporters).
 John Shepherd, one of the crew members of a military/scientist exploration outfit, was one of the first Earth humans to meet Teyla, a wise human leader living on the planet Athos.
 Despite the Stargate series’ reluctance to bring TV show couples together (at least with their lead characters), the chemistry between John and Teyla was undeniable.
 They had each other’s backs at all times.
 They also had loads of romantic tension, enough to keep fans holding on to the very end for this OTP.

 Any OTPs here that you wanted to be endgame?
 Or any other TV show couples that you believe should’ve been endgame?
-Sound off in the comments below!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Sound off in the comments below!Pin this article to read later!
+And make sure to follow us on Pinterest.